GNU-Ymir/Documentations/templates/README.md

 }
 ```

-In the above example, we can see two set of parentheses, the first one
+In the above example, we can see two sets of parentheses, the first one
-define the template parameters, and the second one the parameters of
+defines the template parameters, and the second one the parameters of
 the function `foo`.
-Structure, class, enum and internal modules, can
+Structures, class, enum and internal modules, can
 also be templates.

 ```ymir